Distributional Transform Based Information Reconciliation: DTE Sub-channels Capacities

-The sub-channels capacities for the BIAWGN and BSC are plotted in \Cref{fig:sub-chan-capacities} for both RR and DR with heterodyne and homodyne detection (\Cref{fig:sub-chan-capacities-het} and \Cref{fig:sub-chan-capacities-hom}, respectively).
-Firstly, the BSC's capacities (dashed lines) are far apart from the BIAWGN ones (solid lines), from which we conclude that applying the DTE on both Alice's and Bob's sequences will not result on a good reconciliation efficiency.
-The crossed dots ploted represent the respective capacities for the BIAWGN channels when DR is considered, which it can be seen to be very close to the RR direction.
-Although, DR is restricted to $\tau>0.5$ and, as will be seen in the the next section, the DTE best efficiency is found in the region sith $\opn{SNR}<0\opn{dB}$.
-Than, further analysis on the reconciliation efficiency will be restricted to RR direction.
+The subchannel capacities for BIAWGN and BSC are plotted in \Cref{fig:sub-chan-capacities} for both RR and DR with heterodyne and homodyne detection.
+First, the BSC's capacities (dashed lines in \Cref{fig:sub-chan-capacities-het} and \Cref{fig:sub-chan-capacities-hom-RR}) are far apart from the BIAWGN ones (solid lines), from which we conclude that applying the DTE on both Alice's and Bob's sequences will not result in a good reconciliation efficiency.
+The respective capacities for the BIAWGN channels when DR is considered are plotted in \Cref{fig:sub-chan-capacities-het--DR,fig:sub-chan-capacities-hom-DR}, which can be seen to be very close to the RR direction.
+Although DR is restricted to $\tau>0.5$ and, as will be seen in the next section, the best efficiency of DTE is found in the region with $\opn{SNR}<0\opn{dB}$.
+Then, further analysis on the reconciliation efficiency will be restricted to the RR direction.